yaml/yamllm/ReadMe.md

 ## Synopsis

 ```
-$ source .rc
 $ yamllm 'Why pink?'
 Q: Why pink?
 llama3-8b-8192:
 The question of pink!

-The color pink has a long and complex history, and its associations and meanings
+The color pink has a long and complex history, and its associations and
-have evolved over time.
-Here are some possible reasons why pink might be
+meanings have evolved over time.
+Here are some possible reasons why pink might
-associated with certain qualities or themes:
+be associated with certain qualities or themes:
 ...
 $
 ```